About this strategy

 We recognise that in order to end domestic abuse, it cannot be tackled in isolation.
 This means creating and maintaining strong relationships between agencies.
 Also based on meaningful communication and partnership working.

 Tackling domestic abuse is a key theme in the Safer Barnsley Partnership’s Violence Reduction Plan.
-Much of the work to address this priority is done through the Crime Sub-Group and the Protecting Vulnerable People (PVP) Sub-Group.
+Much of the work to address this priority is done through the Violence and Organised Crime Partnership and the Domestic Abuse Partnership.

 Our aims: